 - Co-director, with Dr Alexandra Wilson, of OBERTO (Oxford Brookes: Exploring Research Trends in Opera), the opera research group at Oxford Brookes University.
 We organise annual study days, conferences and lectures on topical themes in opera studies, edit publications and disseminate our opera-related research to wider audiences.

-- Member of the Royal Musical Association, Gesellschaft für Musikforschung and the International Musicological Society as well as the German Studies Society and the Historischer Verein für Mittelfranken.
+- Member of the Royal Musical Association, Gesellschaft für Musikforschung and the International Musicological Society as well as the German Studies Society, the Wagner Society and the Historischer Verein für Mittelfranken.

 Research grants and awards

-The research project "Music as a gendered practice in South-German nunneries and monasteries" was supported by a British Academy Small Research Grant.
-The Music & Letters Trust funded a presenation at the Annual Meeting of the American Musicological Society, Vancouver 2016.
+Its previous incarnation, "Music as a gendered practice in South-German nunneries and monasteries", was supported by a British Academy Small Research Grant.
+The Music & Letters Trust funded a presentation at the Annual Meeting of the American Musicological Society, Vancouver 2016.

 I disseminate my research to wider audiences beyond academia through public lectures, radio broadcasts and accessible writings such as programme notes for Bavarian Radio or liner notes for recordings.
 Recent activities include:

-- a pre-concert talk at a "Proms Extra" event, introducing Wagner's orchestral writing.
+- pre-concert talk at the "Proms Plus" events, introducing Wagner's orchestral writing and Richard Strauss' relationship to Mozart.

 - interval talks for BBC Radio3's "Opera on 3" broadcasts and contributions to their online Opera Guides (e.g. Tannhäuser).